radius-project/docs/docs/content/getting-started/tutorial/3-tutorial-connector/_index.md

 {{% /alert %}}

 {{% alert title="Cleanup Azure Resources" color="warning" %}}
-Azure resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources from the resource group youu used for your cloud provider.
+Azure resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources from the resource group you used for your cloud provider.
 {{% /alert %}}

 {{% alert title="Delete other Kubernetes resources used" color="warning" %}}